corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 *CorDapp Distribution Service* consists of the following components:
 * **corda-updates-core** - API over Maven Resolver.
-* **corda-updates-transport** - custom transport implementations for Maven Resolver over Corda Flows.
+* **corda-updates-transport** - custom transport implementation for Maven Resolver over Corda Flows.
 * **corda-updates-app** - CorDapp that allows participants to schedule periodic synchronization and provides a basic functionality for version reporting.

 # corda-updates-core

-`corda-updates-core` sits in the heart of CorDapp Distribution Service and provides APIs on top of Maven Resolver to download CorDapps from remote Maven repositories over `file`, `http(s)`, `corda-flows` and `corda-rpc` transports. `corda-updates-core` is used internally only and is not visible to the end users.
+`corda-updates-core` sits in the heart of CorDapp Distribution Service and provides APIs on top of Maven Resolver to download CorDapps from remote Maven repositories over `file`, `http(s)` and `corda`  transports. `corda-updates-core` is used internally only and is not visible to the end users.
 It effectively allows to:
 * Get a list of available artifact versions from a remote repository
 * Download a single version of an artifact from a remote repository
 * Download an artifact version range from a remote repository, which is effectively a combination of the two previous steps.